Diving among sea lions in the Sea of Cortez – Mexico

 - Los Islotes: a dive site where you often encounter sea lions, large schools of fish, barracudas and coral.

 - Fang Ming Wreck: a Chinese fishing vessel sunk as an artificial reef in 1999.
-The wreck is around 20-25 meters.
+The wreck lies around 20-25 meters.

 - La Reina: a rock formation north of Isla Cerralvo, with strong currents AND chance of big stuff.